Quick Start

 Matching Priority

-When the app sends version 2.1.3, the server tries in order:
+When the app sends key=default&version=2.1.3, the server tries in order:

 - Exact: